springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-kpack/step2.md

 Wait until `Environment ready!` appears in the terminal window.

-We'll be installing kpack into a Kubernetes cluster.
+We'll need a Kubernetes cluster so that we can install and configure kpack.
 - To verify that **kubectl** and **Kubernetes** are installed, run `kubectl cluster-info`{{execute}}.
 You should see information about the running cluster.